-Several companies associated with The B Team are leading the way, announcing their aspirations to achieve ‘Net-Zero by 2050′, including the Chinese construction company Broad Group, the African telecommunications group Econet, the Brazilian cosmetics manufacturer Natura, the consumer goods company Unilever, and the international investment group Virgin.
+Several global companies associated with The B Team are leading the way by announcing their aspiration to achieve ‘Net-Zero by 2050’ including, Chinese construction company Broad Group, African telecommunications group Econet, Brazil cosmetics manufacturer Natura, the consumer goods company, Unilever and international investment group Virgin.

 The B Team companies Econet, Kering, Natura and Unilever, have also shown their support for net-zero through specific climate commitments as part of the We Mean Business campaign for climate action.
 These specific commitments represent some of the most important practical steps to get to ‘Net-Zero by 2050’ and over 179 companies have already made over 333 commitments as part of the campaign.

 “Decisive action on climate change is a moral and business imperative.
 Momentum is now building for a new direction; a new model of development that delivers a sharp reduction in emissions and a concerted effort to eliminate poverty in all its forms.
 The climate summit in Paris will be the first test of our ability to implement the ambitious Sustainable Development Goal framework that will be adopted in New York this week.
 An ambitious long term goal – Net- Zero emissions by 2050 – would send a signal that the world is serious about delivering climate security and global development for all.” said Paul Polman (CEO of Unilever, Chair of WBCSD and B Team Leader).